google/WebFundamentals/src/content/en/ilt/pwa/lab-integrating-analytics.md

-<strong>Note:</strong> If you have already installed a service worker on localhost, <a href="tools_for_pwa_developers.md#unregister">unregister it</a> so that it doesn't interfere with the lab.
+Note: If you have already installed a service worker on localhost, <a href="tools_for_pwa_developers.md#unregister">unregister it</a> so that it doesn't interfere with the lab.

-If you have a text editor that lets you open a project, open the __google-analytics-lab/app __folder.
+If you have a text editor that lets you open a project, open the __google-analytics-lab/app__ folder.
 This will make it easier to stay organized.
 Otherwise, open the folder in your computer's file system.
 The __app__ folder is where you will be building the lab.

 This folder contains: